chotchki/feophant/README.md

 **Path to 0.6**

 Implement nullable columns, the underlying data structures already support it.
 Would move this up except that I don't have an easy way to test it.
-Changing this to support null through inserts.
+Changing this to support null through inserts. (done)

 **Path to 0.7**